 Virtual Therapist Network

-The Virtual Therapist Network has over 30 online therapists available and eager to help you save your marriage.
+The Virtual Therapist Network has many online therapists available and eager to help you save your marriage.
 Many of these professionals specialize in marriage counseling and have the skills necessary to help you understand one another and to work through your problems.
-All you need to begin is a webcam with bult-in microphone, high-speed Internet, and a quiet place in your home to conduct the online video session.
+All you need to begin is a webcam with built-in microphone, high-speed Internet, and a quiet place in your home to conduct the online video session.

 We work to connect you to a network of counselors and can help you find an online therapist suited specifically for your situation.
 It's time to finally get the help your marriage needs, without further affecting your dignity or wallet.